Etejerina/a-walk-in-python/day_5.md

 ## Lambdas

-A lambda function is a small anonimous function.
+A lambda function is a small anonymous function.
 It can have multiple parameters, but only one expression.

 Syntax: